 ▲ WARNING!
-Because higher temperatures increase the risk of scalding, if you set the UIM setting higher than 120°F, Thermostatic Mixing Valves are particularly important (page 4).
+Because higher temperatures increase the risk of scalding, if you set the thermostat(s) higher than 120°F, Thermostatic Mixing Valves at each point-of-use are particularly important (page 4).

 Water Heater Sounds

 During the normal operation of the water heater, sounds or noises may be heard.
 These noises are common and may result from the following: